-NOTE: When the device's settings have been changed using the tool provided by the device manufacturer, you might need to register the device to the DVR again for proper operation.
+NOTE: When the device's settings have been changed through the tool provided by the device manufacturer, registering the device to the DVR again might be required for the proper operation.
 Refer to the device manufacturer's instructions for proper settings.